 9. Daypack

-- What to pack: A lightweight daypack (20-30L) with good support and ventilation.
+What to pack: A lightweight, 20–30L backpack with good support and ventilation.

 10. Swimwear

-- Why: If you’re staying in a hotel with a pool or hot tub, or if you plan to take a dip in a lake, you may want swimwear.
+Why: If your hotel has a pool or hot tub, or if you want a dip in a lake, bring swimwear.

-- What to pack: A swimsuit just in case.
+What to pack: A simple swimsuit, just in case.

 Boat Navigation to Balmaceda & Serrano Glaciers from Puerto Natales